MinterTeam/minter-js-sdk/README.md

 ### .ensureNonce()
 Ensure nonce for the tx params.
-Address for which to get nonce should be provided, instead of address can be accepted `seedPhrase` or `privateKey` from which address will be derived.
+You should provide an address for which you want to get nonce.
+Accepts `seedPhrase` or `privateKey` as well—the address will be derived from either of them.

 ```js
 /**